Search on ascona-locarno.com

 How does it work?

 Pardy and the mystery of the hidden chestnuts is a family game similar to a treasure hunt, which you can play in four locations (Ascona, Locarno, Tenero and Intragna).
-To play, all you need is an explorers’ kit (one per family) from one of the Ascona-Locarno Tourism Infopoints.
+To play, all you need is an explorers’ kit (one per family) from one of the Ascona-Locarno Tourism Infopoints or in our online shop.

-The kit costs 25 CHF and contains the explorers’ book with the story of the game, seven tools to help you solve the riddles, a Morse code cracker and a chestnut hunting map for each location.
-Each chestnut hunt is a game in itself that is linked to the others by the story.
-They can be solved in any oder and without a time limit.
+The explorers’ kit (available in Italian, German, and French) costs CHF 25 and includes the explorers’ book with the game’s story, 7 items useful for solving the riddles, a Morse code chart, and a chestnut-hunting map for each location.
+Each location is a standalone game, connected to the others through the story.
+You can search for the chestnuts in any order and without any time limit.

 FAQ